9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 Getting to Giethoorn on a day trip from Amsterdam

 The easiest way to make a day trip from Amsterdam to Giethoorn is via rental car, in just 1.5 hours driving.
 Other than that, the best option is to join an organized tour, although this means you will be visiting within the tourist hours.
-(Book a rental car here)
+(Book a rental car here).

 6. Utrecht

 Amsterdam’s cute southern neighbor, and one of the oldest cities in the Netherlands, is the beautiful city of Utrecht!
-Make a day trip from Amsterdam to explore its medieval streets, and climb the Dom Tower, which is the tallest church tower in the country!
+Make a day trip from Amsterdam to explore its medieval streets and climb the Dom Tower, which is the tallest church tower in the country!

 Not only is Utrecht an exciting student city, but it is nowhere near as touristy as Amsterdam.
-There’s plenty to do in Utrecht, what with its endless calm canals, cute boutique shops and flower stalls, and stunning architecture from corner to corner.
+There’s plenty to do in Utrecht, with its endless calm canals, cute boutique shops and flower stalls, and stunning architecture from corner to corner.

 Getting there